-Have you ever wondered why we dress baby girls in pink and baby boys in blue, why terrorist groups like Isis exist, why is it that young people are marrying less, why more women are working now as opposed to a couple of generations ago?
+Have you ever wondered why baby girls are often dressed in pink and baby boys in blue?
+Why groups like ISIS emerge?
+Why fewer young people are getting married?
+Or why more women are in the workforce today than in previous generations?